jhogan/core/README.md

 The logging parameters, such as the log level, is configured in the [config files](#assets-configuration).

-Log messages are inteded to go to a local log file on the system.
+Log messages are intended to go to a local log file on the system.
 Most logging should be done using the GEM class (or subclass thereof) `apriori.log`.
 This way, the log message is in the database which is ideal.
-However, the [log.py](log.py) module should be used to log locally (ususally to /var/log/syslog) for the following conditions:
+However, the [log.py](log.py) module should be used to log locally (usually to /var/log/syslog) for the following conditions:

 * Logging verbose debug messages to assist with problem diagnostics.
 * Logging informational log messages of interest to developer.